HumphreyCurtis/GuardianCycle/portfolio/system-design.md

 ![Route and Update classes](media/route_update.png)

 This ensured that all developers on the team understood exactly what data they could expect to send and receive from their individual components.
-The components themselves however were also influenced by OOD.
+The components themselves however were also influenced by object oriented.

 #### Desktop Application